Parquery/icontract/docs/source/usage.rst

 Toggling Contracts
 ------------------
-By default, the contract checks (including the snapshots) are always perfromed at run-time.
+By default, the contract checks (including the snapshots) are always performed at run-time.
 To disable them, run the interpreter in optimized mode (``-O`` or ``-OO``, see `Python command-line options <https://docs.python.org/3/using/cmdline.html#cmdoption-o>`_).